Leopold Conservation Award Seeks Nominees in South Dakota

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes landowners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac,” Leopold called for an ethical relationship between people and the land they own and manage.

-The application deadline date is March 4, 2019.
-Applications must be mailed to:
+The application deadline is March 6, 2020.
+Applications may be delivered or postmarked by the deadline to:

 Leopold Conservation Award